betheden/hebrew-grammar/content/adjective.rst

 Summary
 -------

 An adjective is a word that describes a person(s), place(s), or thing(s).
-Adjectives usually describe a noun(s) in a sentence.
+Within a sentence, usually an adjective describes a noun.
-In Biblical Hebrew, sometimes an adjective can function as a noun or even as an adverb (to describe a verb).
+However, in Biblical Hebrew an adjective itself can function as a noun or even as an adverb (to describe a verb).

 Article
 -------

-In Bibical Hebrew, adjectives always match the noun they describe in gender (:ref:`masculine<gender_masculine>` or :ref:`feminine<gender_feminine>`) and number (:ref:`singular<number_singular>` or :ref:`plural<number_plural>`).
+In Bibical Hebrew, adjectives always match the :ref:`noun<noun>` they describe in gender (:ref:`masculine<gender_masculine>` or :ref:`feminine<gender_feminine>`) and number (:ref:`singular<number_singular>` or :ref:`plural<number_plural>`).
 However, there are some exceptions to this rule.
 If a noun is :ref:`dual<number_dual>`,